Skip to main content

 Alert Source

-• Chart Interpretation / Configuration Logic: The Integration Center serves as both the onboarding configuration entry and the troubleshooting entry.
-If expected alerts are not seen after onboarding, first confirm the source configuration, authentication parameters, and event reception status.
+• Chart Interpretation / Configuration Logic: The Integration Center is both an onboarding configuration entry and a troubleshooting entry.
+If expected alerts are not seen after onboarding, you should first verify source configuration, authentication parameters, and event reception status.

 5. Settings Center

-The Settings Center is responsible for consolidating alert governance rules, upgrading the platform from "passively receiving messages" to "actively managing problems."
-It includes event-side correlation rules, dispatch policies, shield policies, system settings, and operation logs as core capabilities.
+The Settings Center stabilizes alert governance rules, upgrading the platform from "passively receiving messages" to "actively managing problems."
+It includes event-level correlation rules, dispatch policies, shield policies, system settings, and operation logs.

 5.1 Correlation Rules

-Correlation rules define how Events aggregate into Alerts and serve as the core engine for noise reduction and value extraction in the Alert Center.
+Correlation rules define how Events are aggregated into Alerts, serving as the core engine for alert noise reduction and value extraction.

 5.1.1 Policy Types

-Missing DetectionDetect expected events that haven't arrived on timeScheduled tasks, heartbeat monitoring
+Missing DetectionDetects when expected events fail to arrive on timeScheduled tasks, heartbeat monitoring

 5.1.2 Window Types